TUNNELING-GROUP/aqua-duct/docs/source/valve/valve_config.rst

 kmeans
 ^^^^^^

 For detailed description look at :class:`~sklearn.cluster.KMeans` documentation.
-Following table summarized options available in `Valve` and is a copy of original documentation.
+The following table summarized options available in `Valve` and is a copy of original documentation.

 .. tabularcolumns:: |p{2.5cm}|p{2.5cm}|p{9.6cm}|